You can define custom sort orders on an attribute through changes to the logical data model.

 2, for example.

 - Verify that Sorting Order has been set to be an Integer (INT) value.
-Your dataset should look like the following:
+Your dataset should look like the following example:

 - Click on the Status attribute detail:

 - Select the sorting Label to Status Ordering:

 - In the Server Explorer tab, verify that the working project is the appropriate GoodData project.

 - To publish the updated logical data model to the current working GoodData project, click Publish model to server.

 - This change should be a low-impact change.

 Status attribute sorts naturally as expected with GoodData sorting all rows according to the Status Ordering column in your source data: